Telling our veterans' stories

 We Need Volunteers

 The Stratford Veterans Museum needs people like you as volunteers to help us in honoring our veterans and highlighting the contributions of Stratford Veterans to our town and country.
-Please complete this fillable form, save it then send it to us via email or if you prefer, print out the completed form and drop to us at the address above.
+Please complete this fillable form, save it, then send it to us via email; or print out the completed form and drop to us at the address above.

 NEWS AND HAPPENINGS